pneyrinck/corecontrol/README.md

 ```
-CoffeeBotDataModel describes its controls and connects to Core Control.
-Any Core Control application connected can observe that there is a module connected named "Coffee Bot", that its role is a model, and info about its controls.
+CoffeeBot2000TM is a data model that describes its controls and connects to Core Control.
+Any Core Control application connected can observe that there is a module connected named "Coffee Bot 2000", that its role is a model, and info about its controls.
+It can receive CC protocol messages or OSC protocol messages requesting it to change a value.

-Because its role is a model, if any model values are changed, the model must call CCModuleSetValue(..) and Core Control will send the values to any surfaces it is connected to.
+Because its role is a model, if any model values are changed, the model must call CCSetControlValueXXX(..) and Core Control will send the values to any surfaces it is connected to.
 Core Control provides other powerful, optional features that you can read more about further down.
 These features include hierarchical modules, meters, metadata, discovery, and more.

 ###### Surfaces

 Core Control surfaces are user interfaces used to remotely control a model.
-A surface has controls just like a model does, but differs in its behavior.
-It sends value changes when a user adjusts a control.
-And when it receives changes to values from CoreControl, it updates the user interface to display the values.
+A surface has controls with properties just like a model does, but differs in its behavior.
+It sends control property changes when a user adjusts a control.
+And when it receives changes to properties from CoreControl, it updates the user interface to display the values.
 To connect a surface to Core Control, just write some code like this C++ example:

 ```
 #include "corecontrol.h"